stelzinga/MF/Management_Framework-Appendix.md

 2. Date Indicator can be considered part of an Objective Measurement e.g. "Check output (daily)".

 The number of spaces *between* components is optional i.e., there could be none or many.
 However, there *cannot be any* space *before* the Status Indicator and their *must* be at least one space after it.
 Note that when using Objective Notation in a *hierarchy* it *is* possible to precede Status with spaces see [### Objective Notation Hierarchy].
 Only Status and Name are mandatory.

 ###  Objective Notation Status Indicator
 Status is mandatory and uses a symbol followed by <space>:
-- "% " : Run Goal, Run Sub-Goal (percentage)
+- '% ' : Run Goal, Run Sub-Goal (percentage)
-- "$ "  : Change Goal, Change Sub-Goal (dollar)
+- '$ ' : Change Goal, Change Sub-Goal (dollar)
-- "& " : Routine (ampersand)
+- '& ' : Routine (ampersand)
-- ". " : Project, Not Started (dot)
+- '. ' : Project, Not Started (dot)
-- "/ "  : Project, Started (forward slash)
+- '/ '  : Project, Started (forward slash)
-- "~ " : Project, Pending or Delegated (tilde)
+- '~ ' : Project, Pending or Delegated (tilde)
-- "x " : Project, Closed (lower case letter x)
+- 'x ' : Project, Closed (lower case letter x)
-- "! " : Project, Urgent (exclamation mark)
+- '! ' : Project, Urgent (exclamation mark)
-- "= ": Project, Cancelled but keep for visibility (equal sign)
+- '= ' : Project, Cancelled but keep for visibility (equal sign)
-- "- " : Comment (dash or hyphen)
+- '- ' : Comment (dash or hyphen)
-- "+ " : Comment (plus)
+- '+ ' : Comment (plus)
-- "_ " : Comment (underscore)
+- '_ ' : Comment (underscore)
-- "dd-mm-yy: " : Comment (date format comment)
+- 'dd-mm-yy: ' : Comment (date format comment)

-NB: dash and plus become a bullet point list in MarkDown, so if a note is being used in MarkDown it is better to use an underscore for a comment.
+NB: dash ('-') and plus ('+') become a bullet point list in MarkDown, so if a note is being used in MarkDown it is better to use an underscore for a comment.

 As can be seen, the Status Indicator symbol is a single character followed by a space, except for the last form, the *date format comment*.
 A Status Indicator does two things simultaneously: indicating whether an entry is a Goal, Project, Routine or Comment, and in case of a Project, it also shows the status of the Project.

 NB: '~' in Excel is a special character (escape char).
 To use '~' in functions like VLOOKUP() substitute it first using SUBSTITUTE ().
 The use of '-', '+', '_' and 'dd-mm-yy:'to reflect *comments* means Objective Notation can be used for writing *any* form of text, keeping a log, etc..
 It also allows the use of the other Indicators which adds insight into aspects of the comment e.g. dates, who is involved, etc.